swartchris8/swartchris8.github.io/_posts/2022-07-10-art-of-delegation.md

 layout: post
 title: "Manager Tools -- The Art of Delegation"
 categories:
-- Posts
+  - Article
 tags:
   - management
   - career
 last_modified_at: 2022-07-10T14:59:27-05:00
 ---

 Manager Tools -- The Art of Delegation

 I am working on becoming a better cofounder at [Comtura](https://comtura.ai/).
 Studying Manager Tools, a management podcast, has given me better tools to succeed as a manager.
 I will share my interpretation and learnings of my fav episodes.